cs-fullstack-master/django-intro2-routes-cw/README.md

 * ```gogetthegood/``` that returns ```Here you go!``` along with with something that matters to you (e.g. ```Here you go!
 Matching Socks!```)
 * ```happyhappyjoyjoy/``` that returns the whatever that means to you (e.g. ```Ren & Stimpy FOREVER!```)

+CHALLENGE:
+Add an endpoint/route that accepts a string as a parameter.
+Parse out the string and echo back to the User with the text ```I heard you !```